SplittyDev/subtle/README.md

-# Subtle.js

-A calm and subtle particle effect using canvas.

 ![screenshot.png](screenshot.png)

+A beautiful, calm and subtle particle effect using canvas.

 ## Setup